In this issue:

 Chilton pointed out that all of the nation’s nuclear weapons are past their 15 year design lives and are decaying, which can negatively impact the non-nuclear components of the weapon.
 Critics claim that there is no evidence of degradation and that further tests could be devastating to international efforts to combat nuclear weapons proliferation.

-US shrinking nuclear weapons complex and hitting benchmarks on reductions
+US shrinking nuclear weapons complex and hitting

 The National Nuclear Security Administration (NNSA) has plans to save on its operating costs by closing 600 old and unneeded weapons complex buildings located throughout the United States.
 The NNSA will begin to invest in new, modern facilities.
 Critics say the plan is too costly, arguing that new facilities are unnecessary, given the number of nuclear weapons in the US arsenal today.
 Even after these closures, the NNSA will control over 35 million square feet of facility space.